megangilpin/Trivia-Game/README.md

 # TriviaGame
-Trivia Game with a time limit on how quickly you can answer question
+Timed Trivia Game

--Questions are dynamically displayed on screen
--Timer created with setInterval and
+-Questions are dynamically displayed on screen -Question timer created with setInterval
--Shows correct/wrong answer then changes to next question with setTimeOut -Embeded gifs from Giphy
+-Shows correct/wrong answer then changes to next question without user interaction with the use of setTimeOut -Embeded gifs from Giphy